Essential things to know before Annapurna Circuit Trek

 Giving tips is not compulsory but highly expected

-All over in Nepal, tipping is not mandatory, but when it comes to porters and guides, it’s reasonable to expect tips.
+In Nepal, tipping is not mandatory, but it’s reasonable to expect tips for porters and guides.
 Most of the trekking agencies here are set up depending upon the tips they gain from carrying our heavy luggage and leading groups.
-Generally for your leader, you should separate $10-15 per person in a day accordingly, for your porters $7 per traveler in a day.
+Generally for your leader, you should separate $10-15 per person in a day accordingly, for your porters $7 per traveler.

 Add about USD$200 in cash to your cost, and make sure to put it separately from the rest of your amount.
 In the case, if you spend everything in flow and forget about the tips.